Frequently asked questions about the One Canadian Economy Act

 Examples of occupations in federal jurisdiction that would fall within scope of the Free Trade and Labour Mobility in Canada Act:

-- Land surveyors who currently require a federal licence to work on federal projects would have their provincial or territorial land surveyor’s licence recognized.
+• Land surveyors who currently require a federal licence to work on federal projects will have their provincial or territorial land surveyor’s licence recognized, reducing delays and paperwork.

-- Locomotive engineers who hold a valid provincial or territorial certification will be able to have that licence recognized at the federal level and secure a corresponding federal authorization.
+• Locomotive engineers who hold a valid provincial or territorial certification will be able to more easily, and quickly, secure a corresponding federal authorization.

 Who is preparing the regulations?
 When and how will they be approved?

 Once the regulations are approved by the Governor in Council, a plain language user guide will be available for Canadian workers and businesses, to clarify where the Act applies, how they can take advantage, and who to contact to get answers to their questions.
-The user guide will be available on the Internal Trade website once finalized.
-Further details will be communicated in due course.
+The user guide will be available online once finalized.

 Will there be a grace period for businesses to get to know the new regulations before they come into effect?